AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/tabs/lifecycle.md

 import com.adobe.marketing.mobile.*;
 ```

-Register the framework with Mobile Core:
+Register the Lifecycle extension along with other extensions used with Mobile Core:

 ```java
 public class MyApp extends Application {​